 In June 1586, Sir Francis Drake, a nefarious character famous for circumnavigating the globe, arrived on Roanoke Island.
 He found Lane, the leader of the colony, and the colonists in dire straits — Lane had attacked the Roanoac members of the Carolina Algonquian and killed Chief Wingina, and he and his men suffered for it.
 After a violent storm, Lane and many of the colonists decided to return to England with Drake.
 Some, however, were abandoned.

 The journal from one of Drake’s ships states:

 “Those gentlemen and others, as soon as they saw us, thinking we had been a new supply came from the shore and tarried certain days, and afterwards we brought thence all those men with us, except 3 who had gone further into the country and the wind grew so that we could not stay for them.”

 Two weeks later, Grenville arrived at Roanoke Island with the supply fleet.
-He did not find the 3 abandoned men and discovered the place was deserted.
-He then left 15 more men – soldiers – to hold the fort, promising to return the next year.
-This was the last time a European would see any of those 15 alive.
+He did not find the three missing men and discovered the place was deserted.
+He then left 15 more soldiers to hold the fort, promising to return the next year.
+That was the last time a European would see any of those 15 men alive.

-Ironically, when the English colonists arrived at Roanoke Island in 1587 they learned from the Croatoan tribe that the 15 men had been attacked, two were killed and 13 escaped never to be seen again.
-Altogether 16 Englishmen had already disappeared from Roanoke Island before the Lost Colony settled into their homes.
+Ironically, when the English colonists arrived at Roanoke Island in 1587, they learned from the Croatoan tribe that the 15 men had been attacked: two had been killed and 13 had escaped, never to be seen again.
+Altogether, 16 Englishmen disappeared from Roanoke Island before the “Lost” Colony attempted to establish a settlement there.